yamt/midonet-kubernetes/README.md

 We call it the cluster router.
 A deployer should create it manually.

-### A route to the Kubernetes apiserver

-The cluster router should have a route to the apiserver.
-Right now, a deployer should set it up manually.
-A route for the opposite direction (the node to the cluster network) will be created by the controller automatically.

-For example, you can create a veth pair on the node, connect one side of it to the cluster router, and create a host route on the router.

 ### External connectivity

 The cluster router is used as the default gateway for every Pods